 Post impressionism is a term that was initially used to refer to the styles that were developed during the last two decades of the 19th century by French painters such as Paul Cezanne, Paul Gauguin, Henri de Toulouse-Lautrec, Georges Seurat, and Dutch painter Vincent van Gogh.
+The term post impressionist was coined by English artist and art critic Roger Fry in 1910 after many of the artists had died; none of them ever heard the term or used it themselves.

 Post impressionism does not refer to a single style, technique or even approach to painting.
 The most famous post impressionists all developed their styles independently, yet all were united in their rejection of impressionism.
 In the work of Van Gogh and Gauguin we see bold, intense colors and very expressive work while the works of Cezanne seemed concerned with structure and Seurat with the systematic use of color dots, pointillism.
 All of these artists were familiar with and shaped by the Impressionism movement but did not ascribe to the movement and took their paintings in different directions breaking away from the naturalism used by impressionists.